-If creating digital and physical products is a natural part of your business model, it’s safe to say you depend on sales for a portion of your income.
+Let’s say creating digital and physical products is a natural part of your business model.
+It’s safe to say you depend on sales for a portion of your income.

 Creating your own products can be great, but it can also create an uneasy feeling.
-If you do make sales and get a return on your investment, all your hard work and effort could turn out to be a bust.
+If you do make sales and get a return on your investment, all your hard work could be a bust.

-Plus, even if you have a high launch, you’ll still need to decide how you will continue to promote and market your products to keep the money rolling in.
+If you have a high launch, you’ll need to decide how to market your products to keep cash rolling.

 Many business owners are using affiliate programs to improve product sales, and it’s just a referral program for your products.

-People who use a referral system and like them can sign up to be an affiliate and refer your product to others usually through a custom link that is unique to them and tracks conversions.
+People who use a referral system can sign up to be an affiliate and can refer your product to others.
+This is usually done through a custom link that is unique to them and tracks conversions.